SignLLM/Prompt2Sign/README.md

 ## News

+[2025.04.18] Surprise: We have released How2Sign <a href='https://huggingface.co/datasets/FangSen9000/How2Sign-dwpose/tree/main'>new compressed data</a> based on <a href='https://github.com/IDEA-Research/DWPose'>DWPose</a>, and an upgraded version of the SignLLM-based application will be launched strongly in the future.<br>
 [2025.04.01] **IMPORTANT:** We will try to provide a new compression solution (maybe based DWpose) at some point.
 Therefore, for unreleased preprocessed data and for existing data processing, the best approach is to download the original dataset and then process it using our processing tools.<br>
 [2025.03.31] The prompt template has been updated, more data information has been updated.
 In the past, I've been wanting to optimize filtering, re-normalize according to body type and improve data quality, this make me have severe procrastination.
 And later I noticed that DWpose might be a better training method, so unreleased data will not be maintained because our time should spent on better data formats.<br>
 [2024.06.30] The <a href='https://github.com/SignLLM/Prompt2Sign/blob/main/tools/2D_to_3D/run.ipynb'>Jupyer Notebook</a> and <a href='https://www.codewithgpu.com/i/SignLLM/Prompt2Sign/Prompt2Sign'>Docker</a> for data processing has been released.<br>